Aafiya-H/Python-Sentiment-Analysis/README.md

 -----------------------------------

 <h2 align='center'>
-Algorithm Architecture
+Model Architecture
 </h2>
 <p align="left">
-  We have used the UMLfit model available in fast.ai library.
-It consists of 3 LSTM layers and is already trained on more than 100 million words from wikipedia.
+  We have used  UMLfit model for text classification.
+It consists of 3 LSTM layers and is already trained on more than 100 million words from Wikipedia.
 The model architecture can be explained in the diagram below.
 </p>
 <p align="center">
 <img src ="./assets/website.gif" width = 500px>